-CT stands for 'computed tomography', and the large, ring-shaped CT scanner uses X-rays to create detailed images of the inside of your body that are cross-sections or 'slices' of your body.
+CT stands for 'computed tomography' and uses X-rays to make the images of the inside of your body that are cross-sections or 'slices' of your body.

-The ring rotates in small movements around your body, taking a series of X-ray scans as you lie on a bed that moves backwards and forwards through it.
-The separate scans are then compiled to build a detailed image of the body called a 'tomogram'.
-Tomograms are far more detailed than standard X-rays, and show internal organs, blood vessels and tumours.
+The separate scans are then joined together to make a detailed 3D image called a 'tomogram'.
+These are far more detailed than standard X-rays, and show internal organs, blood vessels and tumours.

-A CT scan can be used to diagnose or monitor many different health conditions, including fractures, sinusitis, urology problems, tumours and bone disease.
-It is often used to provide views of the body before another procedure takes place, such as a biopsy or radiotherapy treatment.
-The examination is painless and usually takes between 5 and 30 minutes, depending on which part of your body is being scanned.
-An injection of an iodine-based X-ray dye known as contrast agent is often necessary to aid diagnosis.
+A CT scan can be used to diagnose or monitor many health conditions, including fractures, sinusitis, urology problems, tumours and bone disease.
+Doctors often use CT scans to take a close look inside your body before performing a procedure such as a biopsy or radiology treatment.

-The amount of radiation you are exposed to is safe.
-However, CT scans are not recommended for pregnant women because of the risk to the unborn baby.
-Children are more sensitive to radiation than adults, and will only have a CT scan if it is justified by a serious condition that puts them at a higher risk by not having one.
+You will be exposed to some radiation during the CT scan, so pregnant women are advised not to have CT scans because of the risk to the unborn baby.
+Children are more sensitive to radiation that adults, and will only have a CT scan if it is justified by a serious condition that puts them at a higher risk by not having one.

 Bupa Cromwell Hospital offers the best quality imaging available.
-Our CT scanner can carry out a full body scan in just 10 seconds providing high definition imaging in 3D, enabling doctors to see small vessels as thin as a human hair, in any part of the body, and make a quicker diagnosis.
+Our CT scanner can carry out a full body scan in just 10 seconds.
+This provides high definition imaging in 3D, enabling doctors to see small vessels as thin as a human hair, in any part of the body, and make a quicker diagnosis